 Millions of children around the globe are lacking an education due to factors they are unjustly born with.
 They don’t have the knowledge to complete basic tasks, which are essential to their daily life.
 These unfortunate situations are prevalent in developing countries due to the lack of resources and funds to construct an adequate education infrastructure.
-Cognitive Exchange is a non-profit organization who aims to combat these deprivations.
-They do this through hosting speech and debate courses around the world to people in need.
-Cognitive Exchange has impacted over 4000 students in over 60 schools and continues to do so every week.
+Cognitive Exchange is a non-profit organization which aims to combat these deprivations.
+We do this through hosting speech and debate courses around the world to people in need.
+Cognitive Exchange has impacted over 4,000 students in over 60 schools and continues to do so every week.
 As expressed earlier, communication is a crucial aspect of today’s society and it is a vital goal which fuels Cognitive Exchange.

 Written By: Sachit Murthy